 Getting started with keyword tracking takes about 10 minutes.
 Here's the process.

-Step 2: Start with 3 to 5 high-priority keywords.
-Don't add 50 keywords on day one.
+Step 2: Start with 3 to 5 high-priority keyword rules.
+Don't add 50 on day one.
 Start tight and expand based on results.
 A good starting set:

 - Your product name (brand keyword)